Pylons/pyramid/docs/narr/views.rst

 ``*.mak`` or ``*.mako``: Mako Template Renderer
 +++++++++++++++++++++++++++++++++++++++++++++++

-The ``Mako`` template renderer is a renderer which renders a Mako template.
+The ``Mako`` template renderer renders views using a Mako template.
 When used, the view must return a Response object or a Python *dictionary*.
 The dictionary items will then be used in the global template space.
 If the view callable returns anything but a Response object, or a dictionary, an error